johnhidey/angular-appinsights/README.md

 on your SPA shell page (perferrably at the bottom of the of body).
 Now all we need to do is initialize the angular-appinsights module and we're done.
 The best place to initialize angular-appinsights is in your application bootstrap.
 Below is sample of what this might look like.
+Make sure to take note that the application now has a dependency on ```angular-appinsights```.

 ```
 angular.module('insightsApp', ['ngRoute', 'angular-appinsights'])